Jackv-makes/SGR/readme.md

 # License

-**Please note that I DO ALLOW these boards to be sold if it is fully assembled by the seller.
-The sale of unassembled PCBs or kits based on this design is strictly prohibited.**
+**Please note that these are opened source for the sole reason of allowing everyone the option to build their own regulators.
+Please follow the CC BY-NC-SA license terms**

  [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)